Textualize/textual/docs/styles/layout.md

 # Layout

-The `layout` property allows you to define how a widget arranges its children.
+The `layout` property defines how a widget arranges its children.

 ## Syntax